On this page, you’ll find information, advice and tips on being a responsible member of that community during your time here at Trent.

 Brits make 165 million trips to bars, pubs and clubs in December alone.

-Thanks to NTU’s partnership with Nottingham Community Protection and Nottinghamshire Police, yours can be safe ones!
-They’ve teamed up to keep an eye out for you on the busiest nights out (Wednesdays, Fridays and Saturdays) so be sure to say hello when you see them.
+Thanks to NTU’s partnership with Nottingham Community Protection and Nottinghamshire Police, you can enjoy safe nights out.
+They’ve teamed up to keep an eye out for you on the busiest nights out (Wednesdays, Fridays and Saturdays), so be sure to say hello when you see them.

-Whilst there are various measures in place to ensure your safety in the community, you’re also expected to behave in a certain way to ensure the safety of others.
+Whilst there are various measures in place to ensure your safety in the community, you’re also expected to behave responsibly to ensure the safety of others.

 The city also has a PSPO (Public Space Protection Order) in place.
 Any persistent behaviour that is considered to affect the quality of life in the community is deemed unacceptable under this order and could result in Community Protection Sanctions being forced against you.

-NTSU & NTU work together no our Respect & Consent campaign to ensure that students treat each other with mutual respect and are also informed as to how to handle disrespectful behaviour should they either be subject or witness to it.
+NTSU & NTU work together on our Respect & Consent campaign to ensure that students treat each other with mutual respect and are aware of how to handle disrespectful behaviour should they either be subject or witness to it.
 Click here to find out more.

 For more information or advice on any of the above, contact NTSU’s Information and Advice Service on 0115 8486260.